 About

-Eri was born in Tokyo and raised in Yokohama, Japan.
-She received her Bachelor of Arts degree in Art History and her Master of Design degree in Industrial Design and worked as an industrial designer in Japan.
-She met the world of clay and started with hand-building pottery at a studio while working as an industrial designer in Tokyo.
-She moved to the United States in 2005, and started to learn wheel throwing in 2006.
+Eri Sugimoto was born in Tokyo and raised in Yokohama, Japan.
+In her final year as an art history student at university, she decided to enroll in a design school, which opened the way to her creativity.
+Following design school, she began her career as an industrial designer.
+Then, she completed a master’s degree in industrial design.
+While working as an industrial designer again in Tokyo, she encountered the world of clay and started learning hand-building at a ceramic studio.
+After moving to the United States in 2005, she began learning wheel throwing.
 Since then, she has been enjoying exploring and challenging her creativity in her studio in Orange County, CA.

 Awards